jpmcb/blog/content/posts/2023/06-13-goodbye-aws.md

 And what customer needs is all this new tech really servicing?
-If we already have well understood tools and stacks, why adopt something new unless it really meets some customer need? _(see above on working backwards from the customer)
+If we already have well understood tools and stacks, why adopt something new unless it really meets some customer need? _(see above on working backwards from the customer)_.

 Early on, the Bottlerocket team adopted Rust for first party source code.
 And for very good reasons: it provides unique memory safe capabilities and performance, there was an